Understanding Rabbit Behaviour | RSPCA - RSPCA

 These rabbits are relaxed and happy, with ears close together, facing slightly backwards and pointing outwards.
 Their eyes may be partly closed.

-1. Rabbit is lying down, with a relaxed body posture and legs tucked under the body.
+- This rabbit is lying down, with a relaxed body posture and their legs tucked under their body.

-2. Rabbit is lying down, with front paws pointing forward and rear legs stuck out sideways.
-The body is relaxed and extended.
+- This rabbit is lying down, with their front paws pointing forward and rear legs stuck out sideways.
+Their body is relaxed and extended.

-3. Rabbit is lying down with a fully extended, relaxed body.
-Back legs are stretched out behind the body and the front paws are pointing forward.
+- This rabbit is lying down with a fully extended, relaxed body.
+Their back legs are stretched out behind the body and their front paws are pointing forward.

-4. Rabbit jumps into the air with all four paws off the ground and twists in mid-air before landing.
+- A happy rabbit jumps into the air with all four paws off the ground and twists in mid-air before landing.
+This is called 'binkying' and is a sign that the rabbit is happy or excited.

 Is my rabbit worried?

-These rabbits are telling you that they are uncomfortable and don't want you near them.
+These rabbits are telling you they’re uncomfortable and don't want you near them.

-1. Rabbit is in a crouched position, muscles are tense, head held flat to the ground, ears wide apart and flattened against the back, pupils dilated.
+- This rabbit is in a crouched position.
+Their muscles are tense, their head held flat to the ground, ears wide apart and flattened against their back.
+Their pupils are dilated.

 Is my rabbit angry or very unhappy?